7digital/readme-template/README.md

 - `make` (or similar) command for running tests

 ## Making Changes (if applicable, i.e. if not fully obvious)
-If noteworthy, please detail the general flow of making changes (a nice example is here: https://github.com/7digital/chef-repo-disco#common-windows-dev-workflow).
+If noteworthy, please detail the general flow of making changes (a nice example is this [workflow for making changes to a Chef Repo](https://github.com/7digital/chef-repo-disco#common-windows-dev-workflow)).

 ## Architecture
 - Include your awesome diagrams here